Keeping you and your status page subscribers safe.

 All critical infrastructure services, such as Herokuand AWS, are secured using 2FA, as an added layer upon the unique passwords.

-We run regular automated scans of our product using Detectify to help us identify potential vulnerabilities.
+We run regular automated scans of our product using Intruder to help us identify potential vulnerabilities.
 We also make reporting a vulnerability easy for those who find them, with a dedicated mailbox.

 We run point-in-time style backups, allowing us to rollback data to any point over the past few days.